 First I would get them to make that statement in writing that there are no written lease agreements and to state the amount (and show proof) of the rent that is being paid, you don’t want a tenant pulling out a long term lease after closing that you’d be stuck with (this actually happened to me).

-An alternative option would be to get the seller to sign month to month leases with the tenants and provide those to you, which would be assumed upon closing.
+An alternative option would be to get the seller to sign month to month leases with the tenants.
+After that they should be provided to you.
+It will be assumed upon closing.

 Next thing would be to decide if you want to keep the existing tenants or not.
-In most areas when there is an occupant with no lease it is considered an implied tenancy (also referred to as tenancy at will) which usually requires a 20 day notice to terminate tenancy, to be given by the 10th of the month.
+In most areas when there is an occupant with no lease it is considered an implied tenancy (also referred to as tenancy at will).
+Terminating tenancy requires a 20 day notice.
+Notice should arrive by the 10th of the month.

 Bottom line: No leases is not a big deal, and in some cases is much better than a long term lease at a low rental rate